eafedorow/eafedorow/README.md

 - 👋 Hi, I’m @eafedorow
 - 👀 I’m interested in Web-development
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JS, React, Redux and other different frond-end stuff.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me - eafedorow@yandex.ru

 <!---